rl-institut/SimBA/docs/source/modes.rst

 Report
 ------
 The report will generate several files which include information about the expected SoCs, power loads at the charging stations or depots, default plots for the scenario and other useful data.
-Please refer to :ref:`generate_report` for more datailed information.
+Please refer to :ref:`generate_report` for more detailed information.